Skip to main content

 How to reheat salmon so it’s just as good the next day

-Believe it or not, you can actually reheat fish so that it's just as good the day after
+Believe it or not, you can actually reheat fish so that it's just as tasty for your next meal

 View looking out from Inside oven as man cooks oven-baked salmon

-Monkey Business Images/Shutterstock
+Monkey Business Images / Shutterstock

 It’s happened to the best of us.
 Last night’s salmon dinner was so exquisite that you can’t wait to have another serving for lunch.
 So, you turn to your trusty microwave.
 You pop in the fish, watching your meal spin on that revolving plate, hungry and eager to open the door.
 You wait eagerly while the microwave does its thing, and then you grab your plate.
 You sit down, take a bite … but then, dry, smelly, rubbery fish.
 Gross.

 Salmon is a very unique fish, bursting with flavor and nutrients.
 One of the reasons for our obsession with this tasty fish is its classification as an oily fish.
 Salmon is higher in omega-3 fatty acids than many other fish.
 Omega-3 fatty acids are incredibly important for brain function, memory, maintaining healthy blood fat levels (lowering triglycerides), and a host of other important functions.
-So important in fact that it’s recommended to eat a portion of oily fish at least twice a week.
+So important, in fact, that it’s recommended to eat a portion of oily fish at least twice a week.

-If you’re into weekly meal prep or if you made too much salmon to eat in one sitting, you may have found yourself asking, what is the best way to reheat salmon?
+If you’re into weekly meal prep or if you made too much salmon to eat in one sitting, you may have found yourself wondering how to reheat salmon.
 Let us help you out with some nifty ways to reheat your oceanic meal.

-Best way to reheat salmon in the oven
+How to reheat salmon in the oven

 While this method takes a little longer, it is the best way to ensure that you preserve the integrity of the salmon flesh when reheating.
-The secret here is using a low temperature and sticking to the cooking time.
+The secret is using a low temperature and sticking to the cooking time.

 1. Preheat your oven to 275 degrees Fahrenheit.